 "The IMechE was founded by George Stephenson in 1847 and Part F of the Proceedings (the Journal of Rail and Rapid Transit) aims to continue the strong tradition of informing railway engineers of innovative concepts and advances in knowledge as well as examples of practical developments and applications.
 Basic research with potential rail applications is also included in the Journal's scope."
-Professor Simon Iwnicki - Manchester Metropolitan University, UK
+Professor Simon Iwnicki - Huddersfield University, UK

 This journal is a member of the Committee on Publication Ethics (COPE).

 For more information about the Journal please contact firstname.lastname@example.org

 The Journal of Rail and Rapid Transit publishes peer-reviewed articles devoted to all engineering disciplines applied to rail and rapid transit.
 It provides a continuing means of sharing technical knowledge, ideas and developments between industry and academia.